*We may have lied about the goat herding.

 How can I fundraise online?

 ProjectScotland has partnered with Virgin Money Giving and JustGiving to provide you with an online platform to fundraise.
 Just sign up free to either website, create your giving page detailing how you will be fundraising, then promote it to your friends, family, colleagues, and anyone else you can think of.
 Make sure you read our easy guide to setting up your online pages and you’re ready to rock and roll.
-You can also check out our armchair fundraising page and see how you can support us without even leaving the house.

 I raised money online – what do I do now?